-Still, the city does have a particular vibe and it’s inhabited by some of the friendliest people, not just in Colombia, but possibly the world.
+Still, the city does have a particular vibe and it’s inhabited by some of the friendliest people anywhere.
 There are wonderful day trips from the city and there are some charming barrios (neighbourhoods) to explore.

-This was probably the highlight of our entire stay in Medellín.
-Perhaps it was the fact that we were so used to living in the Caribbean that we simply weren’t prepared for the chaos of city life, but this quiet, lush park was a real relief.
+This was probably the highlight of our entire stay and is one of the best things to do in Medellin.
+Perhaps it was the fact that we were so used to living in the Caribbean that we simply weren’t prepared for the chaos of city life, but this quiet, lush park was a nice respite from the city.

 For the hike, get off at Parque Arvi and follow the only road you see up and around a rocky bend to the right.
 In about 5 minutes you’ll meet the main road where you’ll find a group of restaurants (including Cable a Tierra Vegetarian).

 Turn right up the hill following the main road.
 Once you get to the police station you’ll see a sign for the Flora Trail on the left.
 This path is very well signed and eventually loops back to the main road where you can get back to the restaurants and metrocable station.